w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Present students with instances of flashing content and ask them to determine if they are below the general flash and red flash thresholds.
 Assess how students understand accessibility requirements for flashing content.
+* Practical &mdash; Present students with a user interface containing animations and ask them to make them accessible.
+Assess how students define mechanisms to reduce or disable the animations.

 {% include excol.html type="end" %}